 “It is not ‘good’ or ‘bad’ that interests me as a writer, but the murkiness of human experience and the consistent imperfections of our lives.”

 Strout’s first novel, Amy and Isabelle, won the Los Angeles Times Book Award for First Fiction and was made into a television movie.
-Set in the New England mill town of Shirley Falls, it tells the story of Amy Goodrow, a high school student whose relationship with her mother Isabelle has become strained since she was found in a compromising situation with her math teacher.
-But the story’s true drama, Suzanne Berne says in the New York Times, “lies in the palpable, intricate way it examines the ‘scrape of longing’ that drives these characters toward human contact, leaving them raw and bleeding yet also more fully alive.”
+Set in the New England mill town of Shirley Falls, it tells the story of Amy Goodrow, a high school student whose relationship with her mother Isabelle has become strained since Amy was found in a compromising situation with her math teacher.
+But the story’s true drama, writes Suzanne Berne in the New York Times, “lies in the palpable, intricate way it examines the ‘scrape of longing’ that drives these characters toward human contact, leaving them raw and bleeding yet also more fully alive.”

 Abide with Me, Strout’s second novel, revisits the landscape of northern New England with the tale of Tyler Caskey, a recently widowed minister who is struggling to regain his calling, his family, and his happiness in the wake of profound loss.

 “Deeply moving . . .
 In one beautiful page after another, Strout captures the mysterious combinations of hope and sorrow.
 She sees all these wounded people with heartbreaking clarity, but she has managed to write a story that cradles them in understanding and that, somehow, seems like a foretaste of salvation.”